maciejpodemski-cmd/phorest-tests/README.md

 Tests/sendingGiftVoucher.robot is the UI test suite.

-2. Run all tests in the Tests directory robot -d results Tests
+2. Run all tests in the Tests directory: robot -d results Tests

 This repository is integrated with GitHub Actions using a workflow such as:.github/workflows/runPhorestTests.yaml